Stimulator Incontinence Therapy

 Pregnancy, childbirth, menopause and even the female anatomy can lead to bladder control problems, making half of all women susceptible to developing incontinence at some point in their lives.
 Thankfully, incontinence is not a normal sign of aging, nor is it a problem you have to tolerate.

 Introducing stimulator incontinence therapy, a new outpatient surgical procedure for women with bladder problems.
-“Stimulator therapy is effective in treating overactive bladder including leakage and symptoms of urgency and frequency,” says Affinity Medical Group gynecologist and obstetrician Christopher Wagener, MD.
+Affinity Medical Group OB/GYN physicians Christopher Wagener, MD, and Stacey Sensor, DO, perform this therapy at St. Elizabeth Hospital and Mercy Medical Center.
+“Stimulator therapy is effective in treating overactive bladder including leakage and symptoms of urgency and frequency,” says Dr. Wagener.

 How it works